horeaporutiu/VSCodeTutorialBlockchain/README.md

 Testing functionality is a feature of the IBM Blockchain extension, and can be done through the UI.

-1. Now, we can invoke our transactions from the VSCode extension.
-Under `Blockchain Connections` from the bottom-left corner of our IBM Blockchain Extension, under `mychannel` right-click on your latest smart contract `demoContract@0.0.2` and then select **Generate Smart Contract Tests**.
+1. Under `Blockchain Connections` from the bottom-left corner of our IBM Blockchain Extension, under `mychannel` right-click on your latest smart contract `demoContract@0.0.2` and then select **Generate Smart Contract Tests**.

 2. Once the extension is done generating the tests, you can run npm test from the `demoContract` directory, or you could click on the `run test` button from the VSCode UI from the